raspberrypilearning/naughty-and-nice/en/step_1.md

 This is a fairly advanced project and is best suited for learners with a reasonable experience of a programming language,

+This project uses Twitter, which requires the learner to be at least 13 years of age.
+It uses a live stream from Twitter which might contain some profanity and inappropriate language, so it is best suited for older learners.

 ### What you will make

 Here's a little example video, showing the output of the program.